-In contrast to the very noticeable yellow school bus, the technicians and inspectors who ensure those vehicles operate safely, are often overlooked, but that does not lessen their importance.
+In contrast to the very noticeable yellow school bus, the technicians and inspectors who ensure said vehicles operate safely are often overlooked, but that does not lessen their importance.

 Training and testing programs aim to improve the skills of the army of professionals working diligently behind the scenes to keep school buses working smoothly and safely every day.

-The statement was made during the America’s Best School Bus Inspector & Technician Skills & Training Competition, which Givens organized last year.
-That event and the seven-test ASE certification that are available for school bus maintenance professionals, serve as examples of the dedication to excellence and safety among these behind-the-scenes student transporters.
+The statement was made during the America’s Best School Bus Inspector & Technician Skills and Training Competition, which Gibbons organized last year.
+That event and the seven-test ASE certification available for school bus maintenance professionals serve as examples of the dedication to excellence and safety among these behind-the-scenes student transporters.

-The “S” series is made up of seven tests that assess participants’ knowledge on body systems and special equipment, diesel engines, drive train, brakes, suspension, steering, electrical and electronic systems, plus air conditioning systems and controls.
+The “S” series is made up of seven tests that assess participants’ knowledge on body systems and special equipment, diesel engines, drive train, brakes, suspension and steering, electrical and electronic systems, and air conditioning systems and controls.
 Passing the first six tests and having two years of on-the-job experience results in certification as an ASE-Certified Master School Bus Technician.
 Certifications must be renewed every five years.

 The tests are developed independently of the Institute.
-Forty percent of the test writers are Master School Bus Technicians, 30 percent are trainers from school bus manufacturers, and 30 percent are educators who teach school bus maintenance at colleges and community colleges nationwide.
+Forty percent of the test writers are Master School Bus Technicians, 30 percent are trainers from school bus manufacturers, and 30 percent are educators who teach school bus maintenance at colleges and community colleges across the country.

 “We take the best of all three [categories],” said Walt Commans, who serves as the ASE consultant and education foundation manager for the western states.
-He told STN he became involved with the program because he considers it “the best thing going for the industry.”
+He told STN he got involved with the program because he considers it “the best thing going for the industry.

-He said “It shows technicians’ skill levels and the importance of having well-trained technicians working on school buses.”
-He added that the certification plays an important role in safety, because it “shows the importance of ongoing training as the technology changes on school buses.”
+“It shows technicians’ skill levels and the importance of having well-trained technicians working on school buses,” he continued.
+He added that the certification plays an important role in safety because it “shows the importance of ongoing training as the technology changes on school buses.”

 Commans said he has noticed through his work in the western U.S. that more and more districts are requiring their school bus technicians to have ASE certification, even if the state does not make it mandatory.
 Some districts even offer a stipend or a higher hourly wage if the technician holds ASE certificates.

 The written test for technicians is provided by ASE.
-In the absence of such a test for inspectors, their testing is developed and updated by America’s Best organizers, using criteria that are specified by the National Congress for School Transportation.
+In the absence of such a test for inspectors, their testing is developed and updated by America’s Best organizers using criteria specified by the National Congress for School Transportation.

 The competition expanded to Canada in the summer of 2015.
-Casey, who is also a retired South Carolina director of school bus maintenance, told STN at that time that new technology, such as telematic integrations, was having a significant effect on the testing, as Commons noticed with the ASE Certifications.
+Casey, also the retired South Carolina director of school bus maintenance, told STN at that time that new technology such as telematic integrations was having a significant effect on the testing, as Commons noticed with the ASE Certifications.

 Scesny, a retired lead vehicle inspector for the New York State Department of Transportation, shared that the training and competition phases of America’s Best work well together.

-“We do the training first, and if you’re paying good attention, you’re going to see that physically versus on a PowerPoint or a lecture,” he said.
+“We do the training first and, if you’re paying good attention, you’re going to see that physically versus on a PowerPoint or a lecture,” he said.
 “We try to gear it toward that.
-We have an electrical supplier come in.
-They’ll demonstrate their meters and stuff like that and then the class goes out to the tables and you’ve got the actual thing there, that they just learned how to do.”
+We have an electrical supplier come in and they’ll demonstrate their meters and stuff like that and then the class goes out to the tables and you’ve got the actual thing there, that they just learned how to do.”

 “The key to this is the networking part,” Scesny declared, adding that troubleshooting, feedback, problem-solving and valuable conversations happen “when these guys get together and they start talking.”

-As a regular presenter at inspector training sessions, Scesny said he appreciated the valuable knowledge shared by attendees and competitors.
-He says he even learned things himself, which he then incorporated back into his teaching.
+A regular presenter at inspector training sessions, Scesny said he appreciated the valuable knowledge shared by attendees and competitors and even learned things himself, which he then incorporated back into his teaching.

-NAPT Executive Director Mike Martin confirmed that the competition will be held on Oct.
-27-28, during the association’s annual conference and trade show.
+NAPT Executive Director Mike Martin confirmed that the competition will be held on October 27 and 28, during the association’s annual Conference and Trade Show.